momothepikachu/Tournament-Database/README.md

 Modern data-driven applications require developers that know how to store data and interact programmatically with that data.
 In this project, you’ll design a database based off of a provided specification and use case and then write code that makes use of that data.

     Using the Vagrant Virtual Machine
-The Vagrant VM has PostgreSQL installed and configured, as well as the psql command line interface (CLI) , so that you don't have to install or configure them on your local machine.
+The Vagrant folder has PostgreSQL installed and configured, as well as the psql command line interface (CLI) , so that you don't have to install or configure them on your local machine.

-To use the Vagrant virtual machine, navigate to the full-stack-nanodegree-vm/tournament (fork https://github.com/udacity/fullstack-nanodegree-vm) directory in the terminal, then use the command vagrant up (powers on the virtual machine) followed by vagrant ssh (logs into the virtual machine) .
+    Purposes of each files(in Vagrant/Tournament)
+--tournament.sql - this file is used to set up your database schema (the table representation of your data structure).

+--tournament.py - this file is used to provide access to your database via a library of functions which can add, delete or query data in your database to another python program (a client program).
+Remember that when you define a function, it does not execute, it simply means the function is defined to run a specific set of instructions when called.

+--tournament_test.py - this is a client program which will use your functions written in the tournament.py module.
+We've written this client program to test your implementation of functions in tournament.py